waynesutton/better-todo/README.md

 - 📖 Improving documentation
 - 🤝 Contributing code

-Built with ❤️ using Convex and React
+Built with ❤️ using Convex, React, and Clerk